NESCent/dplace/README.md

 	python manage.py test

-Test scripts located in `dplace_app/tests` and should be kept up-to-date with new functionality.
-The tests cover model and API functionality, but not yet the AngularJS layer.
+The front-end tests can be run with `node`:

+	npm test

+All the tests can be run at the same time by running:

+	make test

 ### Running Development Server